jblindsay/fp_denoise/README.md

 1. A normal vector is calculated for each grid cell in the input DEM based on the eight neighbouring cells in the 3 x 3 neighbourhood.

 2. The normal vector field is smoothed using a low-pass filtering technique that preserves features, or breaks in slope, by excluding neighbours that have differences in normal vectors from the centre-cell vector by more than a user-specified threshold.
 The size of the convolution filter kernel is also specified by the user.
+In addition to excluding neighbours with differences in normal vector angle larger than the specified threshold, if the optional hillslope image is input, then neighbours with hillslope ID values different from that of the centre cell will be excluded during the smoothing process.
+This ensures that smoothing does not occur across channels and drainage divides.

 3. The smoothed normal vector field is used to update the elevations in the output DEM using an iterative process.